SummaryRead the full fact sheet

-- Pre-exercise screening is used to identify people with medical conditions that may put them at a higher risk of a experiencing a health problem during physical activity.
-It is a filter or ‘safety net’ to help decide if the potential benefits of exercise outweigh the risks for you.
-Print a copy of an adult pre-exercise screening tool (pdf) and discuss it with your doctor or exercise professional.
+- Pre-exercise screening is used to identify people with medical conditions that may put them at a higher risk of experiencing a health problem during physical activity.
+It‘s a filter or ‘safety net’ to help decide if the potential benefits of exercise outweigh the risks for you.
+Print a copy of the adult from Fitness Australia, and discuss it with your doctor or exercise professional.

 - Don’t exercise a painful, inflamed or hot joint.
-You can move the joint gently through its range of movement to help reduce stiffness and improve circulation.
+Instead, gently move the joint through its range of movement to help reduce stiffness and improve circulation.

 - Start gently and increase the intensity of your exercise program gradually over weeks or months.